datdenkikniet/pixelpwnr-server/README.md

 * GPU accelerated
 * Highly concurrent, to support many connections
 * Linux, Windows and macOS
-* Optional binary PX command for reduced bandwidth requirements (enabled by default).
+* Optional binary PX command for reduced bandwidth requirements.

 ## Installation
 For installation, Git and Rust cargo are required.